ibtisam-iq/nectar/dbServers_conf.md

 -- Grant all privileges on 'my_database' to the 'root' user GRANT ALL PRIVILEGES ON DATABASE my_database TO root;

--- Switch to the new database
+-- Switch to the newly created database for further configuration
 \c my_database

 -- Grant all privileges on the public schema to the 'root' user